markbaindesign/mbd-wp-project/root/README.md

 ## 1. Setup

-- Open project directory in terminal and run `npm install` to install all grunt plugins (See [NPM])
+- [NPM].
+Open project directory in terminal and run `npm install` to install all grunt plugins.
+See `package.json`for details.
-- Run `bower install` to download Bower components (and their dependencies) as listed in bower.js and place them in the "/assets" directory.
+- Run `bower install` to download Bower components (and their dependencies) to `/bower_components`.
+See `bower.json`for details.
-- Run `grunt copyassets`to copy assets from bower_components to the theme.
+- Run `grunt copyassets`to copy assets from `/bower_components`to the appropriate theme directory.
+See `Gruntfile.js`for details.

 ## 2. Development

-- Run `grunt` to execute default tasks
+- Run `grunt` to compile your Sass and run the watch task.
+See `Gruntfile.js`for details.
-- Run `grunt build` to output build files to `/release`
+- Run `grunt build` to output build files to `/release`.
+See `Gruntfile.js`for details.
-- Load all styles/scripts via `functions.php`and concat/uglify with a plugin

-### Installing and updating packages
-After running `npm install`/`bower install`, or updating packages to newer versions, run the grunt task `grunt copyassets`to update these assets across the project.

 ## 3. Deployment